freedomofpress/securedrop-docs/docs/admin/deployment/onboarding_journalists.rst

 .. note::

-   As with your *Admin Workstation*, you can use a fresh copy of the blank KeePassXC template in the repository to initialize the password database on the *Journalist Workstation*.
+   As with your *Admin Workstation*, you can use a :ref:`fresh copy <Copy the Admin Passphrase Database Template>` of the blank
+   KeePassXC template in the repository to initialize the password database on the *Journalist Workstation*.
 You can safely edit this copy to remove sections or fields that are not relevant for the journalist you are